Bureau of Prisons: Opportunities Exist to Better Assist Incarcerated People with Obtaining ID Documents Prior to Release

 Recommendations for Executive Action

 In December 2022, we reported on the Federal Bureau of Prisons' (BOP) efforts to assist incarcerated individuals with obtaining identification (ID) documents.
 We found that in 2018, BOP began recording the ID document status of incarcerated people in its case management system, but some BOP data related to ID status were not collected in a complete or consistent way.
 For example, BOP did not contain the ID status for 10 percent of people released from 2018 through 2021.
 In addition, we found that BOP may not have consistent data on what it means when it reports that a person has an ID document.
 Consequently, we recommended that BOP should ensure that its policy requires BOP facility staff to record complete and consistent data on whether or not incarcerated people possess each type of ID document.
 In response, as of September 2023 and again in January 2024, BOP officials stated they are revising its policy (Program Statement on Unit Management and Inmate Program Review), which will require employees to record relevant data.
+In October 2024, BOP officials noted that updates to this Program Statement are currently in the final stages of review.
 To fully address this recommendation, BOP should finalize this new policy and provide it to us for review.

 In December 2022, we reported on the Federal Bureau of Prisons' (BOP) efforts to assist incarcerated individuals with obtaining identification (ID) documents.
 We found that in 2018, BOP began recording the ID document status of incarcerated people in its case management system, but it had not assessed what data would provide the most useful information in its ID assistance efforts.
 We identified several examples of potential data that BOP could consider to provide clearer and more detailed information.
 For example, BOP has a data field to capture information on why a person may not have a Social Security card or birth certificate.
 These could be defined reasons, such as refusal to obtain the document, or selection of an "other" free-form data entry field allowing staff to provide a description of the reason.
 However, a large number of these "other" reasons were recorded as "not specified" or "N/A", thus making it difficult to ascertain why these people may not have the ID document.
 As a result, we recommended that BOP examine the existing data fields to ensure that the appropriate information is being captured to clearly inform BOP of the number of people who have ID documents at home and choose not to have them sent to BOP facilities, as well as the reasons for not having ID documents.
 In response, in September 2023, BOP began making changes to how such data are recorded in its case management system.
 According to BOP officials, data analysis they conducted in June 2023 showed that the largest reason for not having ID was recorded as "other", but staff were not using the "other" field correctly.
 As of February 2024, BOP removed the "other" field for documenting why people do not have photo ID, a Social Security card, or birth certificate, and provided more discrete and comprehensive options for BOP staff to select.
 BOP provided us with screenshots showing how its staff are to capture this information in its data system and documentation of how these changes were communicated to staff.
 These changes should provide BOP with clearer and more accurate information on the number of individuals possessing each type of ID document, or the reasons why they do not have these documents.
 As a result, this recommendation is closed as implemented.

 In December 2022, we reported on the Federal Bureau of Prisons' (BOP) efforts to assist incarcerated individuals with obtaining identification (ID) documents.
 We found that in 2018, BOP began recording the ID document status of incarcerated people in its case management system.
 BOP requires residential reentry centers (RRCs) to assist residents released from BOP facilities to an RRC with obtaining ID documents and maintain data on the number who have ID documents.
 However, BOP does not collect ID-related data on people in their custody once they have transferred to RRCs.
 Consequently, we recommended BOP make changes to the Statement of Work for RRCs to ensure that in future or renegotiated contracts, the RRCs are required to collect and regularly report data to BOP on the number of people obtaining ID documents while residing at RRCs.
 In response, as of September 2023, BOP officials stated they are making revisions to its RRC Statement of Work that would address this recommendation.
 In addition, BOP officials stated that the agency has begun using Day Reporting Centers to augment the use of RRCs, and has revised the Statement of Work for these entities to require quarterly reporting of ID status for people using their services.
-In January 2024, BOP officials stated that the agency continues to review and revise the RRC Statement of Work, which it anticipated completing in April 2024.
+In January 2024, BOP officials stated that the agency continues to review and revise the RRC Statement of Work.
+As of October 2024, BOP officials stated they were continuing work on finalizing the Statement of Work.
 To fully address this recommendation, BOP will need to finalize the revision of its RRC Statement of Work.